This example is in Java. For AP CSP Pseudocode, see Working with boolean variables in AP CSP Pseudocode.

 if(childAteLunch == true)

 The single equals sign (=) is an assignment operator.
 The code childAteLunch = true sets the value of childAteLunch to true rather than checking if it is true.
-When used as a condition, childAteLunch = true evalutes to true.
+When used as a condition, childAteLunch = true evaluates to true.

 The code segment prints "Time for nap" instead of "Time for lunch".
 The last print statement prints true, which is the value of childAteLunch at the end of the code segment.